BEI DATA

 Ontario-Riverside-San Bernardino Metro

-The Black community in the Inland Empire has demonstrated resilience and strength while growing substantially over the past century to become an integral and vibrant part of the region.
+People of color in the Inland Empire have demonstrated resilience and strength while growing substantially over the past century to become an integral and vibrant part of the region.

 One of many BEI Grantees supporting the community in this area.

-In the Inland Empire, all residents face adverse experiences at various intervention points in their lifetime, Black residents however, endure disproportionate inequalities that greatly impact their overall wellbeing and longevity.
+In the Inland Empire, all residents face adverse experiences at various intervention points in their lifetime, unfortunately, children endure disproportionate inequalities that greatly impact their overall wellbeing and longevity.

 Neighborhood Resource Challenges

-Negative events in adolescence, termed Adverse Childhood Experiences (ACEs), can significantly affect life expectancy, long-term health and mental well-being and disproportionately impact Black children.
-In the Inland Empire the majority of Black children (51%) live in neighborhoods more likely to lack the quality of resources and conditions that matter for children to develop in a healthy way.
+Negative events in adolescence, termed Adverse Childhood Experiences (ACEs), can significantly affect life expectancy, long-term health and mental well-being.
+Neighborhoods of Low and Very Low opportunity level are more likely to lack the quality of resources and conditions that matter for children to develop in a healthy way.

 One of many BEI Grantees supporting the community in this area.

-The move Inland has paid off educationally for Black children and young adults.
-Ever increasing graduation rates, high college going rates and low dropout rates have led to higher attainment in undergraduate degree and trade certification programs.
+The move Inland has paid off educationally for the IEs’ children and young adults.
+Ever increasing sucesses in secondary education are reflected in high rates of post-secondary and technical certificate attainment.

 The Attainment Race and Gender Gap

-Black Men and Women are receiving post-secondary certifications on par with other demographics; however, they are underrepresented in Graduate Level degrees.
-A lack of demand for postsecondary education in the local job market may contribute to these disparities, as many job opportunities do not require education beyond a high school diploma.
+IE residents are achieving post-secondary certifications at relatively high levels.
+However, a lack of demand for postsecondary education in the local job market may contribute to disparities in attainment across gender and race, as many job opportunities do not require education beyond a high school diploma.

 One of many BEI Grantees supporting the community in this area.

-Seeking economic empowerment, the Black community in the Inland Empire aims to overcome disparities exacerbated by the pandemic, changing industry needs and limited wage mobility.
+Seeking economic flexibility, the residents of the Inland Empire aim to overcome disparities exacerbated by the pandemic, changing industry needs and limited wage mobility.

 High-Skill Roles